Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 are a valuable 'stand alone' resource that help get you going with a specific package or task right away.

-**Thank you for talking with us and sharing your insights.**
+**Thanks for talking with us and sharing your insights.**

 ## Quarterly Project Statistics

 The `Bioconductor` project continues to expand globally.
 Over the next quarter there are [course offerings](http://www.bioconductor.org/help/events/) in Japan, Germany the UK and US.
-In July 2014, the Latin American Bioconductor [LAB](http://lab.foundation/) foundation held its official inauguration in Ribeirao Preto, Brazil.
+In August 2014, the Latin American Bioconductor [LAB](http://lab.foundation/) foundation held its official inauguration in Ribeirao Preto, Brazil.
 LAB is a non-profit scientific initiative created to represent and expand `Bioconductor` to the research community in Latin America